Table of Contents

 It is rich in protein, carbohydrate and minerals.
 Ayurveda says it contain 22 percent more mineral compared to buffalo milk.

-4- Good for skin
+4- Good for the skin

 Singhara contains antioxidants and vitamins which makes skin healthy and prevents wrinkles.
 It aslo reduces skin dryness.